posit-dev/shiny-assistant/app_prompt.md

 6. Output the entire app code within a code block.
 Start with import statements and end with the `app = App(...)` call.

-Remember to create a fully functional Shiny for Python app that accurately reflects the user's requirements.
+Remember to create a fully functional Shiny for {language} app that accurately reflects the user's requirements.
 If you're unsure about any aspect of the app, make a reasonable decision and explain your choice in a comment.

 A few more notes about the code to generate: